binaryedge/docs.binaryedge.io/docs/api-v2.md

 **Note**: Available for Business subscriptions only.

-This endpoint attempts to enumerate subdomains from a larger dataset, the validate flag can be used to have all subdomains resolved on the fly and only those with DNS entries behind them returned.
+This endpoint attempts to enumerate subdomains from a larger dataset.
+The validate flag can be used to have all subdomains resolved on the fly and only those with DNS entries behind them returned.

 *Parameters*

+* domain: [string] Domain you want to enumerate
-* validate: [int] Optional, Forces all subdomains to be resolved on request and only live subdomains to be returned.
-Default: 0 (False)
+* validate: [any] Optional.
+If _validate=1_, forces all subdomains to be resolved on request and only live subdomains to be returned

-*Example Output*
+    * Default: _validate=0_
+* total: [int] Optional.
+Return at most the number of results specified
+    * Default: undefined, return all results

+*Output*

 ```shell
 curl 'https://api.binaryedge.io/v2/query/domains/enumeration/example.com?validate=1' -H 'X-Key:API_KEY'